soniktrooth/c3v/content/events/prayer-meeting.md

 ---
 pub_date: '2019-01-25'
-title: 'Prayer Meeting'
+title: 'C3 Prayer Night'
 order: '2'
 ---

+Commencing Tue Oct 15th
-7:00pm third Tuesday of every month
+7pm on the third Tuesday of the month.